RossAscends/STMP/README.md

 - selected character persistence across sessions
 - ~~push selected character to user on connection~~
 - add host control toggle for "Host Approval" mode (host must approve messages from users before they are sent to AI)
-- add host control toggle for locking AI chat entirely
+- add host control toggle for locking AI chat for users
 - add host control to set User Turn Order for AI chatting (drag-sort list)
 - ~~add AI chat clear button~~
+- smarter retry logic (add entity metadata to each chat message; only remove the last AI response)
+- ability to remove individual chat messages (at first this will be deleting from the bottom.)